jacqueslatour/Shutdown-IPv4/Shutdown-IPv4.md

 The Internet over IPv4 is not scalable to meet our future needs Moving away from IPv4 is going to be a very difficult challenge, one that must be planned well and executed well to minimize operational impacts.
-With the advent of the Internet of Things, we will be adding a few billion devices to the Internet i going ot break IPv4.
+With the advent of the Internet of Things, we will be adding a few billion devices to the Internet is going to break IPv4.
 Lots has been written on this.
 Today, we have to manage two networks, to manage security for IPv4, IPv6 As of writing, we have 8 years 3 months to get this right, to fix the remaining protocol and implementation issues.